blasks/barnacle/README.md

-# TensorCluster
+# ncistd
-Python package for developing clustering methods that work for tensor structured data
+N-dimensional Clustering of Incomplete data by Sparse Tensor Decomposition